xyctruth/stream/README.md

 stream.NewSliceByOrdered([]int{1, 2, 3, 7, 1})
 ```

-### Parallel
+## Parallel

 The `Parallel` function accept a `goroutines int` parameter.
 If goroutines>1, open Parallel , otherwise close Parallel, the stream Parallel is off by default.

-Parallel will divide the elements in the stream into multiple partitions equally, and create the same number of goroutine to execute, and the original order of the elements of the stream will be guaranteed.
+Parallel will divide the elements in the stream into multiple partitions equally, and create the same number of goroutine to execute, and it will ensure that the elements in the stream remain in the original order after processing is complete.

 ```go
 s := stream.NewSliceByOrdered([]string{"d", "a", "b", "c", "a"}).